sdiehl/wiwinwlh/tutorial.md

 There are generally two parts to every Cmm definition, the **info table** and the **entry code**.
-The info table maps directly ``StgInfoTable`` struct and contains various fields related to the type of the closure, it's payload, and references.
+The info table maps directly ``StgInfoTable`` struct and contains various fields related to the type of the closure, its payload, and references.
 The code objects are basic blocks of generated code that correspond to the logic of the Haskell function/constructor.